catalyst-cooperative/pudl/docs/dev/data_guidelines.rst

   work if you pull in data from 2009-2010, and then also from 2016-2018, but not 2011-2015.
-* **Assume and provide complete time series.** In data that is indexed by date or time, ensure that it is available as a complete time series, even if some values are missing (and thus NA).
+* **Assume and provide complete time series.** In data that is indexed by date or time, ensure that it is available as a complete time series even if some values are missing (and thus NA).
 Many time series analyses only work when all the timesteps are present.